Quark-Meson Coupling Model, Nuclear Matter Constraints and Neutron Star Properties: Equation of State of baryonic matter

 Our calculations for the Hartree--Fock QMC model follow similar lines to Refs.~\cite{RikovskaStone:2006ta,Guichon:2006er,Krein:1998vc} in that in each case an approximation is made for the Fock terms.
 More specifically, in our calculation of the Fock terms we omit energy transfer in the meson propagator (meson retardation effects).
 We also omit the modification of momenta because of the vector component of the self energy, which has been shown to be small in Refs.~\cite{Krein:1998vc} and \cite{Miyatsu:2011bc}.
 We include the tensor interaction in the Fock terms, with a common form factor, which has a dipole form.
 The lowest mass, $\Lambda$, for that cut-off, which should be larger than the masses of the mesons included, is 0.9 GeV.
-This is taken as our standard value because the incompressibility rises significantly as it is increased.
-Indeed, as we see in Table~\ref{table:couplings}I, $K_0$ rises above 312 MeV for $\Lambda$ greater than 1.1 GeV.
-The effect on neutron star properties of increasing $\Lambda$ to 1.1 GeV is shown in Fig.~\ref{fig:MVsR}.
-It leads to a relatively mild increase in the maximum possible mass from $1.93 M_\odot$ to $2.07 M_\odot$, with a 7\% decrease in the corresponding central density.
+This is taken as our standard or baseline scenario value for 2 reasons:\\